tvtaerum/cGANs_housekeeping/README.md

 ```
 #### b. adjusting for memory requirements

 One of the most frequent modifications novices have to face is adjusting batch sizes in order to fit the problem onto their GPU.
 In this particular case, the fork required a change of n_batch from 128 to 64.
 ```Python
 def train(g_model, d_model, gan_model, dataset, latent_dim, n_epochs=100, n_batch=128, ist_epochs=0):
 	bat_per_epo = int(dataset[0].shape[0] / n_batch)
 ...
 train(g_model, d_model, gan_model,  dataset, latent_dim, n_epochs=n_epochs, n_batch=64, ist_epochs=ist_epochs)
 ```
+While the change is trivial, it often has unexpected outcomes which result in mode collapse.

 #### c. changing optimization from Adam to Adamax for embedding

 While Adam optimizers are generally the best option, GANs with embedding are best optimized with Adamax.